kgsteen/MHforCvT/README.md

   - TotArr_yyyy.dat -- file containing the n_ij counts ... sized NumberOfTemperatures x ConfigurationEnergyBins
   - Gasum_yyyy.dat -- file contiaining the average energy and temperature per simulation temperature

-Some parts are hard coded and should be modified - these are listed in the comments of the script header.
+Some parts of both scripts are hard coded and should be modified - these are listed in the comments of the script header.